 A written complaint alleging a violation of the Code of Student Conduct should be filed with the Dean of Students Office as soon as practicable following the discovery of the alleged violation.
-Absent of extraordinary circumstances, the written complaint must be filed within six (6) months of the alleged violation of the CSC.
-A complaint may also be filed over the phone, virtually or in-person to the Dean of Students Office.
+Absent of extraordinary circumstances, the written complaint must be filed as soon as possible or within six (6) months of the alleged violation of the CSC.
+A complaint may also be filed over the phone, virtually or inperson to the Dean of Students Office.
 The staff member will write down the complaint for documentation purposes.